rethinkdb/rethinkdb-rs/api/python/document-manipulation/literal.md

 # Description #

-Replace an object in a field instead of merging it with an existing object in a `merge` or `update` operation.
+Replace an object in a field instead of merging it with an existing object in a `merge` or `update` operation. = Using `literal` with no arguments in a `merge` or `update` operation will remove the corresponding field.

 __Example:__ Replace one nested document with another rather than merging the fields.